TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 24

-With a surface this uniform, it even feels like polished marble.
+With such a uniform surface, it almost looks like polished marble.

 TacType 28